 Ann Sullivan | Director | 617-878-8664

 Affiliate Services staff provide training and assistance to MTA locals around the state on a wide range of local, state and national issues.
-Division staff also includes an organizer representing education support professionals.
+The new member organizer and the retired/student member organizer also work in the division.
 The division provides direct MTA and NEA services, helps locals develop bargaining and organizing campaigns, and works with members at the bargaining table.

 Beverly Miyares | Director | 617-878-8340

 Center for Education Policy and Practice staff monitor, advocate for and influence education policies of importance to MTA members.
 CEPP staff research and report on issues such as school finance, educator preparation and licensure, and evaluation and school and district improvement.
 They also provide information and assistance on these issues to local association leaders and members.
 CEPP staff also work to frame dialogue around and advance education policy issues.

 The Communications Division works to make MTA members the recognized voice of public education in Massachusetts.
 The staff assists members and local affiliates with public relations, communications strategy and all issues involving the media.
 The division publishes MTA Today, oversees massteacher.org and is responsible for the association’s social media networks.
 In addition, the staff works with other divisions on member organizing and MTA campaigns and conferences.

 Finance and Accounting staff assist MTA members with a wide range of financial issues as well as with membership data.
 Staff assist local associations with accounting, dues collection, compliance issues and questions concerning membership types and processing, and offer financial trainings to local treasurers, membership chairs and other local leaders.